Ativan vs Xanax: What's the difference?

 Ativan is approved by the U.S. Food and Drug Administration (FDA) for the treatment of three conditions: anxiety, insomnia, and seizures.
 The oral form of Ativan is used to treat anxiety and insomnia, while the intravenous form of the drug is used to treat severe seizures called status epilepticus.
-Xanax is FDA-approved for the treatment of anxiety disorders, short-term relief of anxiety symptoms, anxiety associated with depression, and panic disorder.
+Xanax (or alprazolam) is FDA-approved for the treatment of anxiety disorders, short-term relief of anxiety symptoms, anxiety associated with depression, and panic disorder.

 When the body experiences stress and we feel fearful or apprehensive about what is to come, anxiety is our natural response.
 Everyone experiences anxiety from time to time about one thing or another, but anxiety disorders occur when anxiety becomes a problem because the feelings are extreme, last longer than six months, and interfere with your life.
 There are eight main types of anxiety disorders, including:

 - Panic disorder

 - Post-traumatic stress disorder.